Why adding uncertainty into regional GVA is a good thing (maybe)

 “… neither the degree of underlying uncertainty nor the everyday practice of ignoring it seems sustainable, even though this situation has lasted for decades.”
 (Coyle 2017, p.228)

 Attempts have been made to move away from this spurious precision.
-The ONS has experimented with some uncertainty, but it isn’t from the data itself.
+The ONS has experimented with some uncertainty, but it isn’t derived from the data itself.
 It takes this form: “How much have revisions to official numbers moved in the past?
 What bounds does that imply?”
 Figure 1 is an example of their answer (source).
-But this doesn’t include any actual sample error.
-Work has also been done recently on public perceptions of national GDP uncertainty (Galvão and Mitchell 2024).
+But this doesn’t explicitly include any actual sample error.

 Making a data-driven guess about the level of regional GVA uncertainty

-The ABS is also the most important input into regional GVA numbers.
-As the ONS say in their fascinating breakdown (if you’re into that kind of thing) of “observed/estimated/modelled components of regional GVA”:
+The ABS is also the most important input into regional GVA calculations.
+As the ONS say in their detailed breakdown of “observed/estimated/modelled components of regional GVA”:

 “Of all the data sources used in regional GVA, the ABS has the greatest overall impact, representing around 71% of GVA(P) and 22% of GVA(I)… It includes elements corresponding to all three of the categories of data we wish to analyse: directly collected from businesses operating in a single region; weighted to represent non-sampled businesses; and apportioned to regions from UK-wide company information.”

-Using the Annual Business Survey
+Method for using the Annual Business Survey

 The publically available ABS sources are broken into the central estimate data and error data1 giving GVA values and standard errors at ITL1 geography level and 2-digit SIC sectors.
-Here, I convert GVA and standard errors from the ABS to coefficients of variation (proportion of error) and then apply them to the regional/sectoral GVA national accounts data at the same geogaphical scale, and where sectors are present in both sources (there are 73 that match once ABS sector categories are processed to match the region/sector data’s bespoke SIC list).
-Only years available across both sources are used - 2012 to 2023.
+Here, I convert GVA and standard errors from the ABS to coefficients of variation (proportion of error) and then apply them to the regional/sectoral GVA national accounts data at the same geographical scale, and where sectors are present in both sources.

 Below, I’ll explore the implications of these error rates when applied both available types of regional GVA data: